Designers may generate plans by hand or computer to convey ideas.

 The design relationship

-Make sure you are comfortable with your landscape designer and trust his or her decisions.
+Make sure you are comfortable with your landscape designer and trust his or her opinions.
 Your designer should ask questions and listen to your goals, not just tell you their vision for the property.
-At the same time, listen to the designer’s opinions and expertise.
-Their expertise will help you reach your goals in the end.
+At the same time, listen to the designer’s advice and expertise.
+Their experience and training will help you reach your goals in the end.

 Education, training, and leadership